UBMD Pediatric Outpatient Center (Conventus)

-The Division of Nephrology at Women & Children's Hospital of Buffalo is part of UBMD Pediatrics and affiliated with the University at Buffalo School of Medicine and Biomedical Sciences.
+The Division of Nephrology is part of UBMD Pediatrics and affiliated with the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo.

 The Women & Children's Hospital of Buffalo Kidney Center was established in 1983.
 Its primary objective is to provide comprehensive care to all infants, children and adolescents with kidney disease who live in Western New York and Northern Pennsylvania.